top of page

 Clean your tattoo this way once or twice a day for the first 3 days.

-Apply the Aquaphor or A&D 2-3 times a day (remember, use a thin layer) for the first 5-7 days or until your tattoo starts to flake and peel.
+• Apply the Aquaphor or Bacitracin 2-3 times a day (remember, use a thin layer) for the first 5-7 days or until your tattoo starts to flake and peel.
 When the peeling begins, switch to a regular fragrance-free lotion (such as Lubriderm) for an additional 2 weeks.

 If you have any questions on aftercare, please don’t hesitate reach out.